ChenBohan/Robotics-Prediction-01-Naive-Bayes/README.md

 3. Generate Predictions - For each cluster we identify the most likely prototype trajectory.
 We broadcast each of these trajectories along with the associated probability (see the image below).

+## 3.Hybrid Approaches: Naive Bayes

+1. Implement the ``train(self, data, labels)`` method in the class GNB in ``classifier.cpp``.

+Training a Gaussian Naive Bayes classifier consists of computing and storing the mean and standard deviation from the data for each label/feature pair.

+2. Implement the ``predict(self, observation)`` method in ``classifier.cpp``.

+Given a new data point, prediction requires two steps:

+2.1.
+Compute the conditional probabilities for each feature/label combination.

+For a feature xxx and label CCC with mean μ\muμ and standard deviation σ\sigmaσ (computed in training), the conditional probability can be computed using the formula:

+2.2.
+Use the conditional probabilities in a Naive Bayes classifier.

+This can be done using the formula:

+2.3.
+When you want to test your classifier, run ``Test Run`` and check out the results.